Popular Music (Bachelor of Music)

 Programme learning outcomes

-The Bachelor's degree course in Popular Music prepares students for a working life in changing professional fields as well as for further specialisation and in-depth study in the Master's degree course in Jazz Rock Pop in freelance work.
+The Bachelor’s program in Popular Music prepares students for a professional life in evolving fields as well as for advanced specialization in the Master’s program in Jazz, Rock, and Pop.

-The central objective of the degree programme is to develop an independent artistic personality that is physically and mentally able to cope with the diverse demands of the professional field.
-This includes outstanding knowledge and skills in the main instrumental subject, a convincing presence as an artist on stage and in the studio, excellent knowledge in the areas of composition and arrangement as well as mastery of a wide stylistic range in various pop genres.
-It provides the best possible qualification within the three pillars of musical performance/composition, musicology and media studies.
+The goal of the program is to develop an independent artistic personality capable of meeting the various physical and psychological demands of the profession.
+This includes outstanding proficiency in the main instrument, convincing stage presence, excellent knowledge of music production, composition, and arrangement, as well as mastery of a wide stylistic range in various pop genres.

 You want to learn more about the department JazzRockPop?